 Another favorite camping spot was in the Adirondacks.
-Fish Creek Pond was a campground that had a 3 1/2 mile loop around it.
-This was a time when there were no cell phones, no video games or TV.
-Just cooking, eating, water skiing and riding bikes!
+Fish Creek Pond was a campground that had a 3 1/2-mile loop around it.
+This was a time when there were no cell phones, no video games or TV, but plenty of leisure activities.
+We cooked, ate, water skied and rode bikes!
 As a family, we would spend hours riding our bikes around that loop, and later, it was that loop that would bond me with my sister when we were allowed to ride it by ourselves.

 Somewhere along the way, I forgot my love of biking.
 Perhaps it was when bike helmets came out and I was at the age where vanity came before safety.
 There were many years I did not ride.
-I lost my passion.
+I lost my passion in life.